hkim07/extract_misinformation_candidate_tweets/README.md

     * You can change the query depending on your interest.

 2) Run `preprocess.py` that returns a file `replies.csv` consisting of three columns: reply_id, user_id, and reply_text.
 Mentions, emojis, and URLs in body texts are removed.
-    * As Microsoft Excel does not fully recognize tweet IDs, we intentionally paste "_" in front of each tweet ID.
+    * As Microsoft Excel does not fully recognize tweet and user IDs, we intentionally paste "_" in front of each ID.

 3) Run `calculate_similarity.py` that returns a file `replies_with_sims.csv`.
 A new column "sims" will be added to the data of `replies.csv`.
 This column stores cosine similarity between representation vectors of replies and the vector of official advice that we set as a reference of accurate information.
 Representation vectors are computed through the Sentence-BERT model (Reimers & Gurevych, 2019).
 You can change official advice in `calculate_similarity.py`.
     * We set the official advice related to COVID-19 and antibiotics from the WHO (Visit https://www.who.int/emergencies/diseases/novel-coronavirus-2019/advice-for-public/myth-busters)